-Regarding the current financial year, as of 23 March 2022, a total of two Controls and Risks Committee meetings have been held: all of the members took part in one of these meetings, while almost all of the members took part in the other meeting.
-As of that date, an additional five meetings of the Committee had been planned for the remainder of the year.
+Regarding the current financial year, as of 26 March 2024, two Risk and Control Committee meetings have been held, with all of the members in attendance.
+As of that date, another six Committee meetings had been planned for the remainder of the year.

-Functions assigned to the Controls and Risks Committee
+Functions assigned to the Control and Risk Committee